AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

    ![Editing the teaser.html file](assets/dev-edit-teaser.png)

-1. At the end of the first `div` at line 26, add the instrumentation details for the component.
+1. At the end of the first `div` at approximately line 26, add the instrumentation details for the component.

    ```text
    itemscope